 Today, gentrification has flooded resources into areas, causing property values to rise forcing many former residents to move out.
 The change is ruthless and unapologetic.
 Neighborhoods, are not just homes, but opportunities for profit and redevelopment.

 So, if everyone benefits from decent, affordable housing, why can’t everyone participate?
-The Abandon Museum Project uses art to ignite awareness while searching for answers.
+This Abandon House: A Pop-Up Museum Project uses art to ignite awareness while searching for answers.

 The Pop-Up Museum